-Note 1: It is possible to re-map a network drive in ViceVersa -> profile settings -> folders -> network (requires ViceVersa version 3 or newer).
+Note 1: It is possible to re-map a network drive in ViceVersa -> profile settings -> folders -> network.
+This requires ViceVersa version 3 or newer.

 Note 2: If you are running VVEngine as a Windows Service, under the LocalSystem account, then the service won't have access to the network at all and using UNC paths will also fail.
 In this case, set the service to run under the NetworkService account or another account with access to the network.
 For more information on service accounts see: http://msdn.microsoft.com/en-us/library/ms686005(VS.85).aspx